History > Ship Transport to Kronstadt, Russia in 1766

 Notes:

-2. Not all of the colonists listed in the 1767 census of Norka have been found in the Kulberg Lists from 1766.
+2. Not all colonists listed in the 1767 census of Norka have been found in the Kulberg Lists from 1766.
 The estimated numbers of Norka colonists listed in the ship descriptions below will be updated when these "missing" colonists are documented in the Kulberg Lists.

-2. Not all of the colonists listed in the 1767 census of Norka have been found in the Kulberg Lists from 1766.
+2. Not all colonists listed in the 1767 census of Norka have been found in the Kulberg Lists from 1766.
 The estimated numbers of Norka colonists listed in the ship descriptions below will be updated when these "missing" colonists are documented in the Kulberg Lists.

 Alette